yejiwi/NAPDE-project-DeepONet/README.md

 # How the code works
 First, install deepxde https://github.com/lululxvi/deepxde

-Then download all the scripts in this repository.
+Download the scripts in https://github.com/lululxvi/deeponet/tree/8d62345afd39e1df9c2c8c8d0e7c41882b06a9bf/src and the codes in this repository.

-First, run trainig_data_set.py to generate training and test data set.

-Then run deeponet_pde.py to train and see the result.
+Then, run trainig_data_set.py to generate training and test data set and run deeponet_pde.py after to train and see the result.

 # Warm-up: Test the code with nonlinear ODE